Blog

-On midlife, becoming, relationships, emotional patterns, and the quieter shifts that shape us.
+On emotional life, relationships, identity, patterns, midlife, and the quieter transformations that shape us.

 ReadAfter the disorientation, after the grief — something often starts to emerge.
 A sharper sense of what you actually need.
 A clearer read on what you've been willing to accept.